SQL equivalents for Jira server's workflow integrity checks

 The SQL checks for workflows can be done by manually executing them against the database.

-Always back up your data before performing any modification to the database.
-If possible, try your modifications on a test server.
+Always back up your data before performing any modifications to the database.
+If possible, test any alter, insert, update, or delete SQL commands on a staging server first.

 All queries were written and tested on PostgreSQL.
 Other DB products might need syntax adjustments and your setup might require database name and schema to be provided for table names.